PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 6. Whether portability trumps performance is a design decision, and there is no one right answer.
 It is possible to write a portable bytecode in which portable instructions rewrite themselves into native formats on the fly.
 In an extreme case, this might entail just-in-time compilation to pure native code.

 ### Chapter 14, Native Code Generation
+This chapter explores the process of generating native code from intermediate code, focusing on the x64 architecture, prevalent in laptops and desktops.
+Native code refers to instructions directly supported by the hardware of a specific machine.
+Key topics include deciding when to generate native code, introducing the x64 instruction set, utilizing registers, converting intermediate code to x64 code, and generating x64 output.

 **Key Insights**:
 1. There are many new concepts in native code.
 These include many kinds and sizes of registers and main memory access modes.
 Choosing from many possible underlying instruction sequences is also important.